nickwhitt/verses/content/god-chooses-younger-twin.md

 **23**The LORD said to her,

-"Two nations are in your womb,<br>
+- "Two nations are in your womb,
-and two peoples from within you will be separated;<br>
+- and two peoples from within you will be separated;
-one people will be stronger than the other,<br>
+- one people will be stronger than the other,
-and the older will serve the younger."
+- and the older will serve the younger."

 **24**When the time came for her to give birth, there were twin boys in her womb.
 **25**The first to come out was red, and his whole body was like a hairy garment; so they named him Esau.